|Title:||Embracing The Dragon|

-I thought it was funny that while Gray’s account of the whole ordeal was just so horrible, this one wasn’t that bad.
-Okay, PG doesn’t have a clue about China (much like Gray), but she seems to have a broader perspective than him.
-And by broader perspective I mean that she doesn’t just talk about her esoteric findings all the time.
+Greeks (much like Gray) doesn’t have a clue about China, but she seems to have a broader perspective than him.
+And by broader perspective I mean that she doesn’t just talk about her esoteric musings all the time.

-There is the story of a relationship to tell here, and a strange country that is worth to explore, and PG tries her best to do that.
-In fact, just when she is taking her time to give us a few details about the people she meets (like the rich guy who takes them in on his country estate), her writing is really at its best.
+There are stories to tell: that of a walking adventure, that of a fragile relationship, and that of a foreign country that is worth exploring.
+And Greeks tries her best to tell all of them.
+In fact, her writing is best when she takes her time to give us a few details about the people she meets (like the rich guy who takes them in on his country estate).

-So why is this only a 5/10 then?
-Well, the book could have used some more polishing.
-I would have particularly liked for her to get rid of Gray’s bullshit:
+So what’s bad about this book then?
+Well, apart from the ignorance about China, it could have used some more polishing.
+I would have particularly liked for Greeks to get rid of Gray’s mumbo jumbo:

 “‘The Chinese can tell what you’re thinking.
 They’ll respond accordingly,’ Nathan told me.”

 But maybe I’m being unfair.
 Maybe including this crap means telling the full story.

 who might want to read this